The definitive guide to Bridging Loans, insights for Scotland

 💬 Our Insight

 It’s not just about your experience anymore, it’s about your plan.
 Lenders are far more receptive to borrowers who can show a defined exit, even if the credit story isn’t perfect.
-Six-figure bridging loans in Scotland are not uncommon this year for clients with historic CCJs or unusual security, simply because the exit made sense.
+Six-figure finance deals are not uncommon this year for clients with historic CCJs or unusual security, simply because the exit made sense.
 The deal narrative matters now more than ever.

 Purchase property for refurbishment and onward sale or retention.
-Refurbishment costs can often be funded through staged drawdowns, similar to property development finance in Scotland
+Refurbishment costs can often be funded through staged drawdowns, similar to property development finance.

 Auction Purchases: